Imagen dinámica

 Example of subject-to-subject transition by Quino

-The subject-to-subject transition takes us a step further in terms of abstraction and requires greater participation from the reader to connect the dots.
+The subject-to-subject transition takes us a step further in terms of abstraction and requires greater reader participation to connect the dots.
 This transition allows us to jump between different aspects of a scene or idea, creating more subtle and complex connections.

 Let’s imagine a story about the impact of pollution: